 This budget continues to focus on providing quality service, value, and full engagement in the communities we serve.
 We are your local Fire Department.
 To provide this value, all Divisions have scrutinized their budget to provide essential services to the community.
-This budget is proposing an overall average Member Fee increase of 4.99% to meet the adopted goals and initiatives of the Strategic Plan and the recommendations from the Benefits & Compensation Committee.
+This budget is proposing an overall average Member Fee increase of 4.99% to meet the adopted goals and initiatives of the Strategic Plan and the recommendations from both the Benefits and Compensation and the Finance Committees.

 This has been another challenging year with inflationary costs and higher than average CPI.
-Because of this, the goals during budget preparation were to keep staff (both sworn and civilian) in market, address inflationary costs, and address only a few critical new requests.
+Because of this, the goals during budget preparation were to keep staff (both sworn and civilian) in market, address inflationary costs, and a few critical new requests.
 Many of the budget proposals for this year were paused to maintain focus on these items.